Jbbermeo/Python_crash_course/oop-concepts/10_operator-overloading.md

-# Operator Overloading in Python
+# 🔹Operator Overloading in Python

 Operator Overloading is a powerful feature in **Object-Oriented Programming (OOP)** that allows us to define how operators like `+`, `-`, `*`, `/`, and others work with **user-defined objects**.
 It makes code more **intuitive, readable, and expressive**.